Tag: eastern league

 Notable Players:

 Hartford, Connecticut, has been represented by 71 affiliated and unaffiliated minor league baseball clubs.
-It began when the Hartford Dark Blues of the National League moved to Brooklyn in 1877, and the city was left without a professional club.
-In an era when teams traveled by train or steamboat, Hartford was an ideal location for organized baseball.
-A prime mover in forming the Dark Blues, Ben Douglas Jr. raised $4,000 from shareholders to establish Hartford’s first minor league team in 1878.
-Initially, Douglas organized the club in Providence, Rhode Island, then he moved operations to New Haven, but ultimately selected Hartford.
+The franchise began when the Hartford Dark Blues of the National League moved to Brooklyn in 1877, leaving the city without a professional team.
+During an era when teams traveled by train or steamboat, Hartford was an ideal location for organized baseball.

 Hartford Base Ball Grounds, 1877.

 The Hartford Courant referred to the club as The Hartfords.
-They held games at the Base Ball Grounds on Wyllys Avenue.
-The club joined the International Association after being denied entry into the National League due to the city’s small population (about 40,000).
-However, major League caliber players appeared for Hartford in 1878 such as Candy Cummings, Everett Mills, Jack Lynch and Joe Battin.
-Yet, the team was a short-lived entity.
-The Hartfords were expelled from the league after failing to pay a mandatory guarantee to the Buffalo club.
+Home games were held at the Base Ball Grounds on Wyllys Avenue.
+The club joined the International Association after being denied entry into the National League due to the city’s small population (then about 40,000).
+Though major League caliber players appeared for Hartford in 1878, such as Candy Cummings, Everett Mills, Jack Lynch and Joe Battin, the team was a short-lived entity.
+The Hartfords were expelled from the league in mid-July after refusing to pay a mandatory guarantee to Buffalo.

 Everett Mills, First Baseman, Hartford, 1878.